Skip navigation

 Controlling invasive species

-A range of actions have been put into place in order to control, limit and eliminate the risk of any further invasive species entering the Islands.
-These range from scanning every visitor’s bag on arrival to and departure from the Islands, to capturing and removing invasive mammals and plants.
+Various measures are in place across Galapagos to control, eradicate and keep out invasive species.
+These range from scanning every visitor’s bag on arrival and departure, to capturing and removing invasive mammals and plants.

-GCT is currently funding projects within Galapagos to support the Galapagos National Park Directorate in their mission to control invasive species.
-One of the invasive species posing the biggest threat to Galapagos wildlife is a species of parasitic avian vampire fly, Philornis downsi.
-The larvae of this fly feed on the eggs and hatchlings of many species of Galapagos land bird.
-This increases the mortality rate of the chicks, and has led to a decline in the population of many species of Darwin’s finch.
-Over the last few years, an international research network led by the Charles Darwin Foundation has significantly furthered the understanding of the biology of this fly, to produce an effective control plan to minimise its impact on Galapagos land birds.
+GCT is supporting the Galapagos National Park Directorate in their mission to control invasive species.
+One of the invasive species posing the biggest threat to Galapagos wildlife is the parasitic avian vampire fly, Philornis downsi.
+The larvae of this fly feed on the eggs and hatchlings of many species of Galapagos landbird.
+This means chicks are more likely to die in the nest, and has led to a decline in the population of many species of Darwin’s finch.
+Over the last few years, an international research network led by the Charles Darwin Foundation has significantly improved our understanding of this fly, in order to produce an effective plan to control its spread and minimise the impact on Galapagos landbirds.

-GCT is also supporting partners in the restoration of Floreana island, which will involve the most ambitious eradication programme ever carried out on an inhabited tropical island.
-Once invasive rats and feral cats have been successfully removed from the island, the next phase will involve the reintroduction of locally extinct species, including iconic land birds such as the little vermilion flycatcher and the Floreana mockingbird.
+We are also long-term supporters of the efforts to restore Floreana island, which involves the most ambitious eradication programme ever carried out on an inhabited tropical island.
+The removal of invasive rats and feral cats from the island will allow the reintroduction of 12 locally extinct species, including iconic landbirds such as the little vermilion flycatcher and the Floreana mockingbird.

 Key invasive species in Galapagos